packbackbooks/engineering-docs/careers/security-engineer.md

 * Oversees the security team’s operations and ensures alignment with organizational priorities.
 * Tracks regulatory changes and updates internal policies to ensure ongoing compliance.
 * Develops and enforces policies, procedures, and standards for information security and compliance (e.g., SOC-2, GDPR).
-* Manages security incident escalations, coordinates response efforts, and communicates **Impact:** to leadership.
+* Manages security incident escalations, coordinates response efforts, and communicates impact to leadership.
 * Evaluates and selects cybersecurity vendors and technologies to address Packback’s needs.
 * Leads security awareness initiatives and promotes cybersecurity best practices across Packback.